livepeer/arbitrum-lpt-bridge/README.md

 ```

 The output of this command will be a typed data payload that can be signed using the "Sign Typed Data" option in `livepeer_cli`.

+## Tenderly

+#### development

+- run `tenderly login` to login to the account and select **livepeer** as project
+- create a new directory for new a action under `automation/actions`
+- update `tenderly.yaml` to invoke that action

+#### build

+- run `tenderly actions build` to test building the action before deployment
+  note: sometimes the build output is not very informative when it fails.
+Use this flag to get detailed log `--output json --debug`

+#### deploy

+- run `tenderly actions deploy` to upload the action to tenderly dashboard
+- on the dashboard test the action using manual trigger